Prediction of 'artificial' urban archetypes at the pedestrian-scale through a synthesis of domain expertise with machine learning methods: Detection of artificial towns with machine learning models

 Four artificial towns are plotted to Figure~\ref{fig:local_pred_artificial}: Milton Keynes, Stevenage, Letchworth, and Crawley.
-The first line shows the input classifications derived from the boundaries identified in the previous step; the second line shows the output probabilities from the DNN model.
+The first line shows the input classifications derived from the boundaries identified from the human-in-the-loop Extra-Trees classification step; the second line shows the output probabilities from the DNN model.
 Areas with the most robust probability of being artificial (deep red) predominately include big-box-like districts, car-centric commercial areas, and suburban enclaves with low walkable access to land-uses.
-Areas with lower probabilities of being artificial (and therefore higher probabilities of being compatible with historic) include shopping areas more akin to walkable high streets and suburban areas with improved access to walkable land-uses such as schools or retail.
-In this regard, it can be seen that certain pedestrian-intensive retail zones such as Letchworth's Leys Ave. are capable of emulating a mix of walkable land-uses in a manner that is not dramatically removed from historic towns.
-The same holds for some residential regions within walking distance of functional land-uses such as schools or food stores.
+Areas with more ambigious probabilities (therefore more likely to overlap with locations found in historic towns) include locations such as pedestrianised high streets or residential locations within walking distances of functional land-uses such as schools or food retail.
+In this regard, it can be seen that certain planned pedestrian-intensive retail zones such as Letchworth's Leys Ave. are capable of emulating a mix of walkable land-uses in a manner that is not dramatically removed from historic towns.

-Four historic towns are likewise plotted to Figure~\ref{fig:local_pred_historic}: York, Cambridge, Hitchin, and Dorchester, the latter of which is included so that Poundbury can be compared.
-In these cases, the more walkable and mixed-use historic cores of York, Cambridge, and Hitchin are associated with higher probabilities of being historical (bright blue).
-In contrast, newer forms of peripheral development, variously including morphologies such as suburban enclaves, big-box stores, and business parks, veer towards artificial archetypes instead (red).
-Poundbury, a planned development that has been designed to emulate specific traditional urban morphological characteristics, shows that newer forms of development can buck the trend by adopting a more granular, mixed-use, and walkable character.
+Four historic towns are likewise plotted to Figure~\ref{fig:local_pred_historic}: York, Cambridge, Hitchin, and Dorchester, the latter of which is included so that the planned development of Poundbury can be compared.
+In these cases, the more walkable and mixed-use historic cores of York, Cambridge, and Hitchin are associated with higher probabilities of being historic (bright blue).
+In contrast, newer forms of peripheral development, variously including morphologies such as suburban enclaves, big-box stores, and business parks, veer towards artificial archetypes (red).
+Poundbury, a planned development that has been designed to emulate specific traditional urban morphological characteristics, shows that newer forms of development can buck the trend by adopting a more granular, mixed-use, and walkable character that resembles historic towns.

 The upper line of Figure~\ref{fig:nt_dists_probs} shows the distribution of probabilities and a scatterplot of probabilities aggregated by town for the DNN model.
 As may be expected, towns such as Grays, Stevenage, Crawley, Burnley, Slough, Milton Keynes, Luton, and Bracknell take the dubious distinction of being amongst the most artificial.
 In contrast, older towns such as Scarborough, Chesterfield, Halifax, Margate, York, Sunderland, Norwich, Blackpool, and Birkenhead feature on the opposite end of the spectrum.
 Interestingly, historical towns with larger populations, such as Blackpool, Birkenhead, and Eastleigh, show clear expanses of planned development; however, unlike the more recent planned developments of the 20th century, these locations demonstrate older planning influences containing enmeshed street networks and assortments of land-uses that have more readily been intermingled with residential.
 Conversely, as is the case with Cambridge, towns with picturesque historic cores that may have been expected to feature more prominently in the historical category can be held back by newer peripheral development.
 Examples include business and industrial districts, residential enclaves, and larger-scale forms of institutional development that fragment the urban fabric while leaving little room for granular land-uses to take root.